tibortomacs/texfireplace/README.md

      - **Registry for the current user** <br>
      If you choose this, the PATHs will be written in the registry (HKCU) at the beginning of the `%PATH%` environment variable.

-## Updating older versions

-Support for versions 4.3 and older has been discontinued.
-To upgrade from these versions, first uninstall them and then reinstall the current version.

 ## Give feedback

 Feature requests, bug reports, and questions can be placed in the **[issue tracker](https://github.com/tibortomacs/texfireplace/issues)**.